 - Children should not have access to their devices at bedtime/overnight.

 - Parents should have access to all of their child’s online accounts and know all passwords.
-Parents should routinely review children’s internet accounts to ensure that they are not placing themselves at risk or are not being exploited by way of their activities online.
+Parents should routinely review children’s internet accounts to ensure that they are not placing themselves at risk or being exploited by way of their activities online.

 Remember that internet connection is included within smartphones, tablets, laptops and games consoles, not just computers, so the same precautions should be taken with them.